carltonwhitehead/tornadofx-junit5/README.md

 ## TornadoFxAppExtension

-- Convenient callbacks to set up and tear down `App` instances under test.
+- Convenient callbacks to set up and tear down the annotated `@App` instance under test.
     - `@Init`: Make any preparations prior to creating your app instance.
     - `@SetupApp`: Instantiate and return your `App` instance.
     - `@Start`: Optionally use a `FxRobot` to put your app into a certain state prior to each `@Test` function.